-Despite the fact that mental health workers often encounter clients who have thoughts of suicide, many still feel ill-equipped to respond to suicide.
-In order to respond effectively, the practitioner needs to be able to conduct a comprehensive assessment that determines the risk of suicide so that decisions can be made regarding the safety of the client as well as the treatment direction.
-The decisions that are made need to be based on reliable information, and if the practitioner does not have sufficient or reliable information, it is difficult to make good decisions.
+Despite the fact that social workers often encounter clients who have thoughts of suicide, many still feel ill-equipped to respond to suicide and help clients with suicide ideation.
+In order to respond effectively, the practitioner needs to conduct a comprehensive assessment that determines the risk of suicide so that decisions can be made regarding the safety of the client as well as the treatment direction.
+The decisions that are made need to be based on reliable information and the workshop focuses on helping social worker gather information that is comprehensive and reliable.

-- Understand suicide as personal and social phenomenon
+- Understanding suicide as personal and social phenomenon

-- Use specific interviewing skills to uncover sensitive information around suicidal thoughts
+- New interviewing skills to uncover sensitive information around suicidal thoughts

-- Assess the risk of suicide in a comprehensive manner
+- Assessing the risk of suicide in a comprehensive manner

 The workshop was designed with social workers in mind, but will be equally valuable to other people helpers who provide counselling or work with clients where suicide ideation may be present.

-Cost for the workshop is R400 per person.
-This special rate is only available for the April 2020 Zoom workshop.
+Cost for the workshop is R550 per person.
+This special rate is only available for the September 2020 online workshop.

 The nature of the material covered is sensitive and participants should take note discussions will cover topics such as suicide, death, trauma, abuse and other sensitive topics.
 It is important that each participant takes responsibility for their own mental well-being during the workshop, but also alert the facilitator should they experience discomfort.